amatov/ClusterTrackTubuline/README.md

-The `.m` files at the repository root are the ClusterTrack MATLAB scripts; `createSparseDistanceMatrix.c` is compiled via MATLAB's `mex` compiler (see [DEPENDENCIES.md](DEPENDENCIES.md), which also covers `EB1projectCPP.zip`).
+The `.m` files at the repository root are the ClusterTrack MATLAB scripts; `createSparseDistanceMatrix.c` is compiled via MATLAB's `mex` compiler. `EB1projectCPP.zip` / `EB1projectCPP/` is a separate, standalone Visual Studio C++ tracking project (see [DEPENDENCIES.md](DEPENDENCIES.md) for both).
 Most scripts contain hardcoded absolute paths to the original author's local machine -- active instances are flagged with an `# EDIT:` comment directly above them.

 ## Repository contents

 - Root `.m` / `.c` files -- the ClusterTrack algorithm and its analysis scripts.
+- `EB1projectCPP/` -- `src/` and `include/` source extracted from
+  `EB1projectCPP.zip` for visibility/browsability; the zip itself is kept alongside it with the full original build folder (project files, compiled executables).
 - `media/` -- supplementary image and data files.
 - **License:** see [LICENSE](LICENSE) -- research/educational use, with
   separate terms noted for bundled third-party components.